 It’s now over a decade since the High Court of Australia ruled it was legal for online bookmakers to offer their products across state borders.
 What followed was a tidal wave of large-scale, cashed-up corporate bookies, mostly from the UK.
 They flooded Australia with their established technology and huge marketing budgets, snapping up punters and their betting dollars.

 The benefits for punters have been obvious.
 They can now bet at any time from anywhere via the phone in their pocket.

-For the rails bookies – a fixture of Australian racetracks since… well, since there’s been Australian racetracks – it’s meant betting volumes have been savaged.
+For the rails bookies – a fixture of Australian racetracks since… well, since there’s been Australian racetracks – betting volumes have been savaged.

 But the overwhelming cause of that shift – technology – now has on-course bookies ready to fight back.

-The on-course price, compiled by the Australian Price Network, was a fixture of Australian racing until recently, showing prices being offered by bookies in the betting ring.
-It was dumped as the “official price” by racing authorities in 2016, in favour of a new calculation using the corporate bookies’ prices.
+The on-course price, compiled by the Australian Price Network, was a fixture of Australian racing until recently.
+Racing authorities dumped it as the “official price” in 2016.
+Each states’ “official price” calculation, using the corporate bookies’ prices, replaced it.

 The rails bookies’ response has been to produce their own proprietary price: the ABA Price.